Cmeijiang/PointNet_MS/README.md

-# Pointnet_Mindspore
+# Pointnet_MindSpore
-This repo is implementation for PointNet in Mindspore and on ModelNet40 and ShapeNetPart datasets.
+This repo is implementation for PointNet in MindSpore and on ModelNet40 and ShapeNetPart datasets.
 # PointNet Description
 PointNet was proposed in 2017, it is a hierarchical neural network that applies PointNet recursively on a nested partitioning of the input point set.
 The author of this paper proposes a method of applying deep learning model directly to point cloud data, which is called pointnet.